ReByteAI/rebyte-cli/README.md

 # rebyte-cli

-# Using a standalone script
+# Introduction
+Rebyte-cli is a command line tool for **rebyte.ai**.
+It can help you to manage your rebyte project via command line.
+* Manage your agent
+* Manage your agent extension
+* Manage your knowledge base

+# Install

-You may install rebyte using the following scripts.
+You may install rebyte cli using the following scripts.

 <!-- ## On Windows
 Using PowerShell: